 Fourth, Defra, the Environment Agency, Natural Resources Wales and/or the Drinking Water Inspectorate may impose new or changing requirements mid or late-process.
-This is disruptive and introduce unexpected pressure into the investment programme.
+This is disruptive and introduces unexpected pressure into the investment programme.
 The lack of time may also make it hard to optimise solutions.
-For example, as recently noted by regulatory expert John Earwaker of First Economics, "...(t)he neat five-year cycle has... broken down quite badly recently".
-Whilst Ofwat has sought to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, there remains risk that companies are unable to secure additional efficient expenditure to fund these requirements.
+For example, as recently noted by regulatory expert John Earwaker of First Economics, "...(t)he neat five-year cycle has... broken down quite badly recently".237 Whilst Ofwat has sought to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, there remains risk that companies are unable to secure additional efficient expenditure to fund these requirements.
 This either risks costs being cut elsewhere to deliver these new requirements or delays the delivery of improvements for customers and the environment.
-Ofwat has sought to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, there remains risk that companies are unable to secure additional efficient expenditure to fund these requirements.
-This either risks costs being cut elsewhere to deliver these new requirements or delays the delivery of improvements for customers and the environment.
-Ofwat has sought to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, there remains risk that companies are unable to secure additional efficient expenditure to fund these requirements.
-This either risks costs being cut elsewhere to deliver these new requirements or delays the delivery of improvements for customers and the environment.
+Ofwat has sought to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, but there remains risk that companies are unable to secure additional efficient expenditure to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, but there remains risk that companies are unable to secure additional efficient expenditure to mitigate this impact in its recent final determination by introducing some new uncertainty mechanisms, but there remains risk that companies are unable to secure additional efficient expenditure to fund these requirements.238 This either risks costs being cut elsewhere to deliver these new requirements or delays the delivery of improvements for customers and the environment.

 Finally, long-term delivery strategies do not play a sufficiently strong role in determining what should be built and funded.
 As part of PR24, Ofwat required companies to develop 25-year, long-term delivery strategies.
-These are designed to set out the context for what the five-year plans are seeking to deliver by bringing together the different long-term enhancement plans (as identified through the strategic planning frameworks) to identify their overall strategy (or 'core pathway') and potential alternatives.
-This was intended to ensure that different strategic plans are coherent.
+These are designed to set out the context for what the five-year plans are seeking to deliver by bringing together the different long-term enhancement plans (as identified through the strategic planning frameworks) to identify their overall strategy (or 'core pathway') and potential alternatives.239 This was intended to ensure that different strategic plans are coherent.
 Ofwat, in turn, was then expected to use them to determine efficient funding and associated outputs.
 The sector considers that the long-term delivery strategies are a critical part of the overall process of determining what gets built, in particular to help ensure that the different longer-term strategic plans are joined-up and that their nearer-term (five year) plans serve as a 'waypoint' in the consideration of the longer-term needs of their customers and the environment.

-However, Ofwat appears to have given limited regard to long-term delivery strategies in their consideration of companies' five year spending plans, despite the strategies showing that, given the level of investment required by the sector, current investment needs cannot be deferred to future periods.
-There is also no clear mechanism for companies to move from one pathway to another in between price controls (which creates uncertainty over the availability of funding for multi-AMP projects) and they have not enabled 'low regret' longer-term investment to improve resilience.
+However, Ofwat appears to have given limited regard to long-term delivery strategies in their consideration of companies' five year spending plans, despite the strategies showing that, given the level of investment required by the sector, current investment needs cannot be deferred to future periods.240 There is also no clear mechanism for companies to move from one pathway to another in between price controls (which creates uncertainty over the availability of funding for multi-AMP projects) and they have not enabled 'low regret' longer-term investment to improve resilience.
 This reinforces a system that tends to expand capacity only when growth is imminent and highly certain.
 Furthermore, the long-term delivery strategies and the wider strategic plans use different methods to

-(PR24 and beyond: Final guidance on long-term delivery strategies', Ofwat, (April 2022)
+239 (PR24 and beyond: Final guidance on long-term delivery strategies', Ofwat, (April 2022)